N-a-y-a/N-a-y-a.github.io/index.md

 *  Leader of Tomorrow Scholarship: awarded to six students entering university with continuous community involvement, high academic standing, and strong leadership potential (2020 – present)
 * Women in the Physical Sciences Scholarship: awarded to some women who have completed their first year and are in a computer science or physical science discipline (2021, 2022)
 * President’s Scholarship: awarded to students who enter university with minimum 95% average grade from high school and maintain a 4.0 GPA (2020 – 2021)
+<br><br>

+### Academic Projects
+* Pet Adoption Website (Human-Computer Interaction I): Created the user interface for a pet adoption website in a group of 5 using JavaScript, HTML and CSS.
+Design principles were applied to ensure a good user experience.
+* StudyPlus App (Software Engineering I): Applied agile practices to plan out and create an Android app to facilitate studying.
+It supports cue cards, quizzes and categorizing by course/topic.
+<br><br>

+### Interests and Activities
+* Ukrainian Dance: Dancing with the performing group at Lyre Ukrainian Dance School.
+Performed at venues such as the Forks, Folklorama, the Dauphin Ukrainian Dance Festival, a Winnipeg Blue Bombers game and the International Ukrainian Dance and Culture Festival in Ukraine.
+Participated in benefit concerts that raised more than $65 000 for causes in Ukraine.
+* Advocacy: Volunteering with Diabetes Canada and JDRF at various events.
+Spoken at fundraisers and to Education students at the University of Winnipeg.
+Organized a series of presentations to classrooms in St. James Assiniboia School Division middle schools in 2019.
+* Science Fair: Competed twice at the Canada Wide Science Fair with projects related to data analysis